 100 PERSONAL WORDS:

 Throughout the years, as one who seeks to follow Jesus and to listen for His instructions, I’ve been blessed with His guidance.
 This daily, two-year journey through the Bible is an example of my willingness to obey what I believe He tells me to do.
 When God asked the people to march around the walls once a day, and then seven times the last day, it must’ve seemed foolish and tedious to some people.
 It may have been a mile or more around the walls.
 Some would’ve wanted to give up, I’m sure.
 Nevertheless, they persevered.
-The archaeological digs around Jericho seem to indicate that the walls did not simply fall over but that some sections imploded into the ground.
+The archaeological digs around Jericho seem to indicate that the walls did not simply fall over but that they imploded into the ground.
 The Lord works with an infinite variety of methods.
 I think I’ve learned to expect the unexpected!

-P.S.
 I enjoy reading the comments of my 100words.ca friends.
 Keep them coming!
 And thank you to everyone who joins me!
 To post a comment or read comments from others, click on the “Comments” bubble at the top of 100words.ca.